1991 NBA Finals: Aftermath

 The Lakers' Showtime era would end on November 7, 1991, as Magic Johnson announced his retirement due to the HIV virus.
 He did, however, play in the 1992 NBA All-Star Game and eventually with the Dream Team in the 1992 Summer Olympics.
-The Lakers would decline in the years following Magic's retirement, being eliminated in the first round of the playoffs two straight years (1992 - 1993) before missing the playoffs entirely in 1994.
-It would be nine years before the Lakers returned to the NBA Finals; by then they had moved to the new Staples Center (now Crypto.com Arena), marking the 1991 Finals the last to be held at the Forum.
+The Lakers would decline in the years following Magic's retirement, being eliminated in the first round of the playoffs two straight years (1992 – 1993) before missing the playoffs entirely in 1994.
+The Lakers would eventually return to the Finals in 2000, knocking off the Reggie Miller-led Indiana Pacers in six games, which marked the start of a new dynasty for the franchise.